Environmental Protection Agency (EPA).

+Citrus whole fruits and juices have been an important part of the American and international diets for centuries.
+“History of Citrus,” All Foods Natural (2013) (available online at: http://www.allfoodnatural.com/article/history-of-citrus.html).
 The U.S. human population has been exposed to the Citrus tristeza (C. tristeza) virus in citrus products for at least two decades since its discovery as being widespread in the Florida citrus industry in the mid-1990s.
 No adverse effects from this exposure in people have been reported.
-This lack of adverse effects is consistent with the fact that C. tristeza is a plant virus, which do not cause disease in humans; human intestines commonly harbor plant viruses without any adverse effect.
-(Ref 1).
+This lack of adverse effects is consistent with the fact that C. tristeza is a plant virus, and plant viruses do not cause disease in humans; human intestines commonly harbor plant viruses without any adverse effect.
+(Ref.
+1.)

 Spinach defensin proteins are naturally found in every spinach plant, and oral exposure to the spinach plant provides exposure to these proteins.
-There is a long history of mammalian consumption of the entire spinach plant (both raw and cooked)—including necessarily—these defensin proteins, as food, without causing any known deleterious human health effects or any evidence of toxicity.
+There is a long history of mammalian consumption of the entire spinach plant (both raw and cooked) as food, without causing any known deleterious human health effects or any evidence of toxicity.
 Spinach plant leaves have long been part of the human diet, and there have been no findings that indicate toxicity or allergenicity of spinach proteins.

-Bioinformatic sequence comparisons to assess the toxicity potential of spinach defensin proteins 2 (SoD2), 7 (SoD7), and 8 (SoD8) yielded no potential significant toxicity matches.
+Diverse defensin proteins are expressed by most eukaryotic species to combat various bacterial and fungal organisms.
+Bioinformatic sequence comparisons to assess the toxicity potential of spinach defensin 2 (SoD2), spinach defensin 7 (SoD7), and spinach defensin 8 (SoD8) were conducted for this tolerance exemption extension and yielded no potential significant toxicity matches.
 Furthermore, literature searches did not produce any papers that showed any mammalian toxicity associated with spinach or spinach defensins.
-Available data demonstrate that SoD2, SoD7, and SoD8 proteins have very low oral toxicity.
+In addition, available data demonstrate that SoD2, SoD7, and SoD8 proteins have very low oral toxicity.
 In an acute oral toxicity study conducted with a single dose of 5,000 milligram/kilogram (mg/kg) of microbial-produced SoD2 protein, no evidence of toxic or adverse effects was observed.
-Since SoD proteins are consumed in spinach without adverse effect and SoD2, SoD7, and SoD8 are similar both functionally in spinach and in regards to their amino acid sequence, the results of the acute oral toxicity study are applicable to all three proteins.
+Due to the high similarity between SoD2, SoD7, and SoD8, the toxicity assessment is applicable to all three proteins.

-An evaluation of the similarities of SoD8 compared to SoD2 and SoD7 proteins to estimate SoD8 protein digestibility indicates that SoD8 should be digested very similarly to SoD2 and SoD7.
-The sequences are homologous, but SoD8 is longer on both the beginning and the end of the sequence.
-The proteins were found to be nearly identical in major overlapping sequences, while SoD8 has one more pepsin cleavage site compared to SoD2 and SoD7 which indicates that it will be even more susceptible to digestion.
+An evaluation of the similarities of SoD8 compared to SoD2 and SoD7 proteins to estimate SoD8 protein digestibility was conducted.
+The sequences are homologous, but SoD8 is longer on both N and C terminal ends.
+The proteins were found to be nearly Start Printed Page 54261identical in major overlapping sequences, while SoD8 has one more pepsin cleavage site compared to SoD2 and SoD7.
+This analysis indicates that SoD8 should be digested very similarly to SoD2 and SoD7.

 Based on the source, bioinformatics, and digestibility of these proteins, EPA concludes that these spinach defensin proteins will not pose any allergenicity concerns.
-In sum, EPA concludes that due to the lack of toxicity and pathogenicity concerns for C. tristeza and any toxicity or allergenicity concerns for the spinach defensin proteins 2, 7, and 8, the altered C. tristeza virus expressing those spinach defensin proteins does not pose any toxicity, pathogenicity, or allergenicity concerns.
+In sum, EPA concludes that due to the lack of toxicity and pathogenicity concerns for C. tristeza and any toxicity or allergenicity concerns for the spinach defensin proteins 2, 7, and 8, the altered C. tristeza virus expressing these spinach defensin proteins does not pose any toxicity, pathogenicity, or allergenicity concerns.
 Therefore, EPA did not identify any points of departure for regulating exposure, and a qualitative assessment was conducted.
-For further information about EPA's assessment of the Citrus tristeza virus that has been genetically altered to express spinach defensin proteins 2 (SoD2), 7 (SoD7), and 8 (SoD8), see the C. tristeza SoD2, SoD7, and SoD8 Human Health Review March 2016 found in Docket ID No. EPA-HQ-OPP-2016-0035.
+For further information about EPA's assessment of the Citrus tristeza virus that has been genetically altered to express spinach defensin proteins 2 (SoD2), 7 (SoD7), and 8 (SoD8), see the C. tristeza SoD2, SoD7, and SoD8 March 2016 Human Health Review found in Docket ID EPA-HQ-OPP-2016-0034 and the August 2020 review found in Docket ID No. EPA-HQ-OPP-2019-0182.